-Applying the fair argument standard, and assuming that the volume of the composting and digesting onsite increases from 350 tpd to 1,000 tpd, the court finds there is no substantial evidence that the increase in volume would have a significant environmental impact.
+Applying the fair argument standard, and assuming that the volume of the composting and digesting onsite increases from 350 tpd to 1,000 tpd, there is substantial evidence that the increase in volume would have a significant environmental impact.
 Regarding water quality, the 2011 IS/ND states: "The proposed Project includes tanks to store the percolate liquid, which is then used as makeup to initialize the compost process forming a closed loop system.
 Any excess water will be conveyed to the sanitary sewer."
 (AR 45.)
-A significant increase in the tons per day of onsite composting on its face presents a fair argument that there will be a corresponding increase in the percolate liquid, which would then lead to an increase in the water to "be conveyed to the sanitary sewer."
+A significant increase in the tons per day of onsite composting on its face presents a fair argument that there will be a corresponding increase in the percolate liquid, which would then lead to an increase in the percolate liquid to "be conveyed to the sanitary sewer."
+Assuming that "percolate liquid" and "water" are synonymous, this presents a fair argument regarding an effect on water quality.